 If you find yourself doing any of the above, you’ve probably seen your child resist, comply to get you off his back, rebel, or dig in his heels harder.
 Let me be clear: Whether he fights you or goes along with what you want, the end result is that he will be no more motivated than he was before.
 You might eventually get him to do what you want, but your goal of helping him be self-motivated is still a far away reality.

 How do you inspire your kids to motivate themselves?
-(Here are a few tips to help you influence them towards self-motivation.)
+Here are six tips to help you influence them towards self-motivation.

 Step far enough away to see your child as a separate person.
 Then observe what you see.
 Talk to him to find the answers to the questions above.
 And then listen—not to what you want the answers to be, but to what your child is saying.
 Just listen to him.
 Respect his answers, even if you disagree.

-5. Choose which door you want to enter.
 Imagine two doors.
-Door number one is for the parent who wants to get their kids motivated and do the right thing in life: Get up, go to school, get their work done, be successful.
+Door number one is for the parent who wants to get their kids motivated and do the right thing in life: get up, go to school, get their work done, be successful.
 Door number two is for parents who want their kids to be self-motivated to do those things.
 They want to influence their child to work toward the things they’re interested in.
-To not only do the right thing but to want to do the right things.
+To not only do the right thing, but to want to do the right things.

 For more than 25 years, Debbie has offered compassionate and effective therapy and coaching, helping individuals, couples and parents to heal themselves and their relationships.
 Debbie is the creator of the Calm Parent AM & PM™ program and is also the author of numerous books for young people on interpersonal relations.